 da Vinci & other diagnostics & surgery solutions

 Last but not least, da Vinci is yet another vivid example of implementing artificial intelligence robots that are able to handle complex, utterly cumbersome operations.
 AI is already commonly employed in various medical centers of the world.
-And it does wonders at diagnosing diseases: John Radcliffe hospitals’ researchers from Oxford developed a diagnostics system that is better at indicating heart diseases than experienced doctors in 80% of the cases.
+It does wonders at diagnosing diseases.
+John Radcliffe hospitals’ researchers from Oxford developed a diagnostics system that is better at indicating heart diseases than experienced doctors in 80% of the cases.

 At Harvard University, scientists taught an Artificial intelligence robot microscope to resolve dangerous blood infections.
 On top of all that, modern AI is faster and much better at diagnosing breast cancer as opposed to radiologists.
 As a whole, we can safely say that science and medicine, in most part, define the future of AI for the nearest decade.

 Among the most prominent companies that fruitfully employ AI capacities, we’d point out such market tycoons as Google with its Google Cloud Prediction API, Microsoft with Microsoft Azure ML, IBM Watson, Amazon with AWS Machine Learning, and Apple with Core ML.

 They managed to create unique in their capabilities platforms and APIs that are used by developers all over the world.